KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 The `bindtxidN` parameter is the `bindtxid` of a gateway we are using to tokenize external cryptocurrencies.

+The transction id of the `pegscreate` transaction is called the `pegstxid`.
+Once it is confirmed, the Smart Chain daemon should be stopped and started again with the parameter `-earlytxid=pegstxid` added to the launch command.
+This ensures that it is the only Peg active on the Smart Chain.
+The `-earlytxid` parameter can be added to the launch parameters only before the 100th block.

 ### Arguments

 | Name            | Type                | Description                                                                                  |